kinesiatricssxilm14/ASE_Rebuttal/README.md

 **4. depcycle** (Matricess/depcycle)

 The reviewer notes the prompt appears truncated with "mostly empty or illegal files."
 This was a display artifact from the anonymous upload process.
-The complete prompt is now available in the artifact repository.
+The complete prompt is now available in the artifact repository (https://anonymous.4open.science/r/CLI-Tool-Bench-F303/agent_prompt/Matricess/depcycle/agent_prompt.txt).

 ---